stevef1uk/artificial_mind/docs/REASONING_IMPLEMENTATION_SUMMARY.md

 - **Explain** its reasoning process
 - **Generate** its own goals

-This makes your system significantly more "AI-like" and moves it toward true artificial general intelligence capabilities.
+This makes your system significantly more "AI-like" and moves it toward true Artificial Mind capabilities.

 ## Conclusion